DJacobs86/kickstarter-analysis/README.md

  the purpse of this project is to determine the success rate, fail rate, and best/worst times to launch a Kickstarter in the theater, speicifcly for plays!

 ### Analysis Of Outcomes Based On Launch Dates
 Based on the Launch Dates outcomes I have concluded that the best time to start in the theater world is in May June and July.
 I have also concluded that the months of November, December, and November are to be avoided.

+### Challenges and Difficulties Encountered
+When I first started the module I couldn't get a specific formula to work, it wasn't matching the example provided.
+I realized that my data may have been comprimised and I had to start from scratch by downloaded the dataset.
+I was deflated and felt defeated.
+After that it smooth sailing until the Outcomes vs Goals.
+I was hitting my head against he wall trying to use a formula I have never used.
+I tried my best to push on without destroying myself.

 ## Graphs!
 The graph below shows the outcomes in the Theater category based on their Launch dates.